seanslma/maki/Data/Forecast/LightGBM/LightGBM.md

 ### categorical features
 - LightGBM offers in-built options for encoding categorical features
-- specify which features are categorical by using the `categorical_feature` parameter
+- specify which features are categorical by using the `categorical_feature` parameter in `dataset`
 - convert categorical columns to a categorical data type in pandas before splitting data into training and test sets
 - take advantage of LightGBM's internal optimizations for categorical features rather than manually encoding these features